Cue Cards Samples with band 8 answers

 What it was about:

 Before telling you what it was about, I think I should first explain why I wrote this email instead of talking to her in person.
 Well, the first reason was that I was living in a faraway city from our hometown at that time, and the second reason was that I thought writing to her would allow me to express my thoughts and opinions in a more organised manner.
-Well, I wrote to pursued her to take the opportunity to complete her higher education in the UK and not to worry about our parents at all.
-I also assured her that as soon as she moves to the UK for her education, I'd move to our hometown to stay with our parents.
+Well, I wrote to persuade her to take the opportunity to complete her higher education in the UK and not to worry about our parents at all.
+I also assured her that as soon as she would move to the UK for her education, I'd move to our hometown to stay with our parents.

 And explain why this email was so important: